anonymousdouble/KodStand/data/rule/eslint/normal/no-object-constructor.md

 # no-object-constructor
 ## Overview

 Disallow calls to the `Object` constructor without an argument

-💡 hasSuggestions

-            Some problems reported by this rule are manually fixable by editor suggestions

 Use of the `Object` constructor to construct a new empty object is generally discouraged in favor of object literal notation because of conciseness and because the `Object` global may be redefined.
 The exception is when the `Object` constructor is used to intentionally wrap a specified value which is passed as an argument.

 ## Rule Details

 This rule disallows calling the `Object` constructor without an argument.

 Examples of incorrect code for this rule: